dschnare/binderjs/Reference.md

 If the value of the property is an `Array` or `List` then it will be copied into an `ObservableList` and the new list will be the property's value.
 If the value is already an `ObservableList` then no new list will be created.

+If the value is an `Array` or `List` then the `equals` and `changed` operators must be item operators that accept two arguments as opposed to only one for typical property operators.
+See the `list.getItemOperators` method for more details on item operators.
+See the `property.equals` and `property.changed` methods for more details on property operators.

 If the value is `Observable` then the property will subscribe to the value for changes and relay any notifications.

 Properties work best when the value is not a `function`.